TheAcharya/ShotData-Website/docs/press-kit-media.md

 ## Trivia

-- **Production Data** is the second macOS application developed by The Acharya.
+- **Shot Data** is the third macOS application developed by The Acharya.